Aride Island Nature Reserve

 Price: € 120 per person | € 65 per child (4 to 11 years)

-Included: Landing fee, guided tour approx. 3 hours
+Included: Landing fee, water, soft drinks, guided tour approx. 2.5 hours

-Important to bring with on this tour: Towel, Anti-Mosquito, Comfortable shoes
+Recommended to bring with on this tour: Towel, anti-mosquito, comfortable

-or sandals, sunscreen protection, 1 Liter of water per person, face masks, hand
+shoes or sandals for walking, sunscreen protection, 1 Liter of water per person,

-TIP!
-Kindly avoid dark coloured clothes (it attracts mosquitoes)
+Kindly avoid dark colored clothes (it attracts mosquitoes)